VariantSync/Vatras/src/CC.lagda.md

   → D ⟨ e ∷ [] ⟩ ≚ e
 D⟨e⟩≚e' {i} {A} {e} {D} =
   ≈→≚ {↑ i} {i} {A} {D ⟨ e ∷ [] ⟩} {e} (D⟨e⟩≈e {i} {A} {e} {D})
--- For some reason we keep to have reapeating the implicit parameters which is a bit annoying but still ok because the proves are short.
 ```

 Finally, let's build an example over strings.
 For this example, option calculus would be better because the subtrees aren't alternative but could be chosen in any combination.
 We know this from real-life experiments.